 An example would be something like this:

-To get inspiration spend some time playing old arcade games in Mame; there are an absolute ton of good ideas just waiting to be re-awakened.
+Mame; there are an absolute ton of good ideas just waiting to be re-awakened.

 Resist the temptation to copy an existing game, you should instead strive to provide something new and fresh.
 The reason for this is that when you copy an existing game you start to lose that creative mindset which is so important and will tend to keep falling back on doing things exactly how the game you are copying did them.
 Avoid this at all costs.
 It’s fine to use concepts from other games, but you must be free creatively.